RozWhite/Real-Time_WeatherDataStreaming_Kafka_Spark/README.md

 # Real-Time End-to-End Streaming with Kafka and Spark
-A real-time end-to-end weather data streaming pipeline in integration with Kafka and Spark Streaming for the City of Toronto.
+This project is about building a real-time end-to-end weather data streaming pipeline with Kafka and Spark Streaming for the City of Toronto.
+The weather data from OpenWeatherMap website is ingested from Kafka, the received message from prodcucer is processed by Spark Streaming.
+Finally, processed data is stored as a csv file in the local system.
+Apache Kafka is a distributed streaming platform and is used to build real-time streaming data pipelines and real-time streaming applications.
+OpenWeatherMap is a service that provides weather data, this API allows to retrieve the current weather data for the city of Toronto .
+Spark Streaming is an extension to the Spark core API that enables data engineers and data scientists to process real-time data.
 Pandas and Plotly library are used for the analysis and visualization of weather data.

 ## Start the Kafka environment in windows